Lost-Outpost/Telsera/README.md

 ## Community

-Support is offered in [The Lost Outpost](https://discord.gg/WF66mMu) server and in the [Issues](https://github.com/Lost-Outpost/redoran/issues) section of the Redoran GitHub.
+Support is offered in [The Lost Outpost](https://discord.gg/WF66mMu) server and in the [Issues](https://github.com/Lost-Outpost/eldryn/issues) section of the Eldryn GitHub.
 If you have any questions following the add-on's instructions or if you find a typo or any other mistake in the documentation, feel free to report in The Lost Outpost Discord server's support channel.

 ## Skyrim: Anniversary Edition (AE)

 **This list requires anniversary edition and all creation club content.** Make sure your game is fully up to date in Steam.
 It will automatically be patched by Wabbajack to work out of the box, but requires the latest game files.
 You _must_ download all the creation club content before installing.
-This can be done by going in-game via Steam and downloading through the available CC related Main Menu options.
+This can be done by going in-game via Steam and downloading through the available CC-related Main Menu options.

 # Installation

 Installation is handled through [Wabbajack](https://www.wabbajack.org/#/) with a one-click install of the modlist.
-There are some pre-installation steps which must be followed for first time users so please pay attention to those.
+There are some pre-installation steps that must be followed for first-time users, so please pay attention to those.

 ## Pre-Install